peter-mouland/web-caddy/API.md

 These will be saved within the `dist` and `site` roots set within [component.config.js](component-structure/component.config.js)

-The build can be configured more by adding an appropriately named object to the [component.config.js](component-structure/component.config.js).
+The build can be configured more by adding a `browserify` or `requirejs` object to the [component.config.js](component-structure/component.config.js).

 **Example 1 : browserify**